rust-ml/enzyme_build/README.md

 # Enzyme build helper

+# Archived, since it was integrated into Enzyme here: https://github.com/EnzymeAD/Enzyme/pull/519

 ## Goal

 This repository will build enzyme/llvm/clang/rustc in the right configuration such that you can use it in combination with [oxide-enzyme](https://github.com/rust-ml/oxide-enzyme).